fakedrtom/SVAFotate/README.md

 unique region annotations and interpretations, the SV size limit `-l` is available.
-Without including a size limit with the `-l` option all of these example events overlapping with the very large and rare deletion from CCDG would show observed SV coverage of 1.0 and no unique SV regions regardless of other more precise and potentially more meaningful matches.
+Without including a size limit with the `-l` option all of these example events overlapping with the very large and rare deletion from CCDG would show observed SV coverage of 1.0 and no unique SV regions regardless of other more precise and potentially more meaningful comparisons.
 By including an SV size limit alongside the `-c` or `-u` options, such scenarios can be avoided.

 #### Targets BED File